 What do you need for applying the 5 Whys method?

 Some people recommend assembling a Team, but we don’t think that is necessary.

-- If you develop this method in in your Job you could do it.
+- If you develop this method at your Job you can do it without any problem.

-You only need to feel like finding the root cause of your problems.
+You only need to feel like finding the Root Cause of your Problem.

 - You should try to dig as deep as you can, but sometimes you get to “bedrock” with less than 5 Whys.